Yuanbao2000/CS757_FinalProject/README.md

     - `Jain's fairness`: computed from per-workload completion behavior in the mixed-workload run.
 - Run experiments and analyze tradeoffs:
   - In gate-level task execution, different launch granularities create a tradeoff between dependency responsiveness and launch overhead
-    - By comparison: blocking batch launches one batch of gates at a time
+    - `blocking batch` launches one batch of gates at a time and advances the DAG only after the whole batch finishes
+    - `single-gate non-blocking` maximizes dependency responsiveness, but can pay high launch overhead
+    - `batch non-blocking` is a middle ground between coarse launch granularity and event-driven progression
+    - `level-level task execution` reduces the number of scheduling units, but also reduces scheduler flexibility

 ### gate-level task execution
 #### batch, blocking  ✅